 Dr Berek is Past-President of the Council of University Chairs of Obstetrics and Gynecology (CUCOG), and Past President of the International Gynecologic Cancer Society (IGCS).
 His many honors include receiving the President's Award from the Society of Gynecologic Oncologists (SGO), serving as its Vice President in 1996–1997, and presenting numerous distinguished lectureships.
 Dr Berek has served on many national committees for the National Institutes of Health (NIH), the National Cancer Institute (NCI), the American College of Surgeons (ACS), the Society of Gynecologic Oncologists (SGO), the American College of Obstetricians and Gynecologists (ACOG), and the American Society of Clinical Oncology (ASCO).
 He is a member of the Society of Gynecologic Investigation (SGI), and the Society of Pelvic Surgeons (SPS).

-He is the Editor in Chief of Current Problems in Obstetrics and Gynecology, ASCO Connections, and was a Senior Editor of the International Journal of Gynecologic Cancer.
+He is the Editor in Chief of Current Problems in Obstetrics and Gynecology, Past Editor-in-Chief of ASCO Connections, and Senior Editor of the International Journal of Gynecologic Cancer.
 He has served as an Editor of Prolog and Précis for the American College of Obstetrics and Gynecology, and on the editorial boards of the Journal of Clinical Oncology, Gynecologic Oncology, and the Journal of the Society for Gynecologic Investigation.

 Gottfried E. Konecny

-Gottfried E. Konecny is Associate Professor of Medicine at the University of California Los Angeles (UCLA), USA.
+Gottfried E. Konecny is Professor of Medicine at the University of California Los Angeles (UCLA), USA.
 He is the lead clinician for gynecologic oncology in the Department of Medicine at UCLA.
 He obtained his medical degree and completed his residency training in obstetrics and gynecology at the University of Munich in Germany.
-Following his specialist training he focused on clinical breast cancer research and decided to move to the US to pursue postdoctoral studies in the laboratory of Dennis J. Slamon to participate in laboratory and clinical research that led to the approval of new breast cancer drugs such as trastuzumab and lapatinib, which target the specific genetic alteration of HER2 amplification found in about 25 percent of breast cancer patients.
-He subsequently undertook research and subspecialty training in gynecologic oncology by completing a gynecologic oncology fellowship at Mayo Clinic in Rochester Minnesota.
-In 2007 he was recruited back to the University of California as a group leader to the Translational Oncology Research Laboratory of UCLA, to establish a laboratory for preclinical drug and clinical trial development in the area of gynecologic malignancies.
-His initiatives are primarily directed at using the latest and most effective technologies available to query breast, ovarian and endometrial cancer tissues, combined with appropriately characterized and molecularly defined preclinical models to identify new alterations and/or understand the role of known alterations in relevant genes and molecular pathways.
-His work primarily aims to identify physiologically distinct disease subgroups with their dominant signaling pathways and signaling alterations to develop subtype specific novel treatment approaches for patients diagnosed with breast, ovarian or endometrial cancer.
-As a physician-scientist his work focuses on translating the incredible revolution in our understanding of the molecular underpinnings of cancer into novel treatment approaches, in which each patient is treated according to the specific genetic alterations of the tumor.
-He currently serves as a member of the scientific program committee for the American Society of Clinical Oncology and has published his research findings in the likes of Cancer Research, Clinical Cancer Research, Journal of Clinical Oncology, Journal of the National Cancer Institute, Nature Genetics, Gynecologic Oncology and Breast Cancer Research and Treatment.
+Following his specialist training he focused on clinical breast cancer research and decided to move to the US to pursue postdoctoral studies in the laboratory of Dennis J. Slamon to participate in laboratory and clinical research that led to the approval of new breast cancer drugs such as trastuzumab and lapatinib.
+He subsequently undertook subspecialty training in gynecologic oncology by completing a gynecologic oncology fellowship at Mayo Clinic in Rochester Minnesota.
+In 2007 he was recruited back to the University of California as a group leader to the Department of Medicine and the Translational Oncology Research Laboratory of UCLA, to establish and lead a preclinical and clinical drug development program for gynecologic malignancies.
+As a physician-scientist his work primarily focuses on translating the revolution in our understanding of the molecular underpinnings of cancer into novel treatment approaches, in which the right patient is being treated with the right drug at the right time.